 Getting information from other team members can be a huge pain.
 To help you get quality information from team members, we designed an IEP input form.
-Since it is simple, people actually fill out.
+Since it is simple, people actually fill it out.

 Checkboxes are easier than narrative boxes.
 They allow teachers to complete them faster.

 I also noticed that people would give very unhelpful feedback like “she’s good in class”.
 I found that funneling their thinking helped.
 The form asks what accommodations they use.
-It also asks how they do on academic tasks verses behavior.
-Asking the questions I wanted answered helped me get better feedback.
+It also asks how they do on academic tasks versus behavior.
+Asking the questions I wanted to be answered helped me get better feedback.

 For behavior goals that are part of a behavior plan, making a plan with the students is a good strategy.
 When we meet every 6 weeks to track that progress, a new plan is needed.
 Our behavior plan form works well to craft behavior goals the whole team knows how to track.

 6. Create a google folder or other digital repository for files

 Things are getting increasingly digital at schools.
 Even if the aging tech has trouble keeping up, they are being integrated more than ever.
 Many of the things your students do in class may be done online or with access to Google.